prods/Rust.tmbundle/README.markdown

 # Rust TextMate Bundle

-A TextMate Bundle for the Rust programming langauage.
+A TextMate Bundle for the Rust programming language.

 ##Current Features: